petertea96/Computer-Cluster-Help/README.md

 https://www.chpc.utah.edu/presentations/index.php

 Without further ado...

 Notation note: [ ] represents a parameter.
 You will need to change this yourself to fit your own needs.

+I will assume that you have signed up for a Compute Canada account.

 ## **1. Log onto the cluster:**